-The objective of this study was to evaluate the remaining biodiversity of the study area to identify significant environmental features which might have been impacted as a result of the development.
+The objective of this study was to evaluate the remaining biodiversity of the study area to identify significant environmental features which might have been impacted because of the development.
 The Ecosystem Guidelines for Environmental Assessment (De Villiers et. al., 2005), were used to evaluate the botanical significance of the property with emphasis on:

 - Significant ecosystems

 - Threatened or protected ecosystems

 - Special habitats

-- o Corridors and or conservancy networks
+- Corridors and or conservancy networks

 - Significant species

-- $\circ \quad \text{Threatened or endangered species}$
+- Threatened or endangered species

 - Protected species.